-Benjamin Millepied is a choreographer, filmmaker, and former professional dancer with New York City Ballet (NYCB).
-Born in Bordeaux, France, Mr. Millepied began his ballet training at the age of eight.
-He attended the Conservatoire National de Lyon before travelling to New York City to attend the School of American Ballet (SAB), the official school of NYCB.
-In 1995, Millepied was invited to join NYCB where he performed a vast repertoire of works by George Balanchine and Jerome Robbins and originated roles in ballets by Alexei Ratmansky, Christopher Wheeldon, Mauro Bigonzetti, Angelin Preljoçaj, and Peter Martins, among others.
+Benjamin Millepied is a Choreographer, Filmmaker and former Principal Dancer with New York City Ballet.
+Mr. Millepied was born in Bordeaux, France.
+His father was a decathlete and his mother was a professional dancer.
+Until the age of five Mr. Millepied lived in Senegal where he discovered his interest in dance.
+At the age of eleven he began his ballet training with Vladimir Skouratoff at the Grand Théâtre de Bordeaux.
+Mr. Millepied attended the Conservatoire National Supérieur de Lyon where he studied with Marie-France Dieulevin and Michel Rahn.
+Later he moved to New York City to attend the School of American Ballet to study with Stanley Williams and Adam Luders.
+While attending the school, Mr. Millepied took part in the creation of a new ballet by Jerome Robbins titled 2 and 3 part inventions.
+In 1995, Mr. Millepied was invited to join the New York City Ballet.
+He became a principal dancer with the company in 2001.
+During his time with New York City Ballet, he performed a vast repertoire of works by George Balanchine and Jerome Robbins and originated roles in ballets by Alexei Ratmansky, Christopher Wheeldon, Mauro Bigonzetti, Angelin Preljocaj, Jerome Robbins, and Peter Martins, among others.

-Mr. Millepied is a past recipient of the prestigious “Bourse Lavoisier” scholarship from the French government, a winner of the Prix de Lausanne, a recipient of SAB’s Mae.
+Mr. Millepied is a recipient of the prestigious Bourse Lavoisier Scholarship from the French government, a winner of the Prix de Lausanne, a recipient of SAB’s Mae.
 L. Wien Award for Outstanding Promise, and a United States Artists Wynn Fellow in Dance.
 In 2010 he was made a Chevalier of the Order of Arts and Letters by the French Ministry of Culture.